gumslone/tehybug/tehybug_co2_firmware/README.md

-# TeeHyBug CO2 Sensor Firmware
+# TeHyBug CO2 Sensor Firmware

 TeHyBug firmware for SCD4X and Senseair S8 sensor with support for OLED Display and additional external sensors like AHT10 and BMX280.